 Legislation annual reports 2004-05 (continued)

 Operation of the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989

 The international community’s response to ozone depletion has been cohesive and effective.
-Research indicates that the rate of ozone depletion has slowed and scientists predict a full recovery of the ozone layer by around 2065.
-This predicted recovery depends on full compliance with internationally agreed phase-out targets for the use of ozone depleting substances and substituting less harmful alternatives.
+National Aeronautics and Space Administration (NASA) data indicate that the rate of ozone depletion has slowed and scientists predict a full recovery of the ozone layer by 2050.
+This predicted recovery is dependent on full compliance with internationally agreed phase-out targets for the use of ozone depleting substances and substituting less harmful alternatives.